 To get it all right in one speaker design is a huge task.
 Driver design requires a precise and skillful balancing between components, motor topology and materials.
 And there has always been the pursuit of clarity and resolution, which has led to expensive and exotic designs.

-Typical challenges of tweeter design have been largely solved, and top-notch tweeters are capable of relaxed, airy signal reproduction that transcends listeners and emotionally connects them to music or movie.
+Typical challenges of tweeter technology have been largely solved, and top-notch tweeters are capable of relaxed, airy signal reproduction that transcends listeners and emotionally connects them to music or movie.
 Here’s a look at some pros and cons of the major tweeter types called on to reach those sonic highs.

 Villchur’s invention is still the most common tweeter type; probably about 95 percent of all speaker systems use dome tweeters.
 This tweeter is very well developed, but there are still some engineers that are working on new shapes, materials, motors and waveguide designs.
 Overall, dome tweeters are easy to manufacture and they are mass-produced, mostly in China.